genelet/determined/README.md

 ## 2. Usage

 In the following example, _Child_ contains multiple-level objects including an interface in _Geo_.
 Use of _json.Unmarshal_ would fail.
-We create a customized _Unmarshaller_ and then _json.Unmarshal_ works again.
+We create a customized _Unmarshaller_ and then _json.Unmarshal_ works.

 ```go
 package main